 Several years ago, the central Florida city of Tavares (Tuh-VAIR-ees) re-branded itself as “America’s Seaplane City,” rolling out the red carpet for seaplanes of every stripe.
 It’s easy to see why—winters are mild and the town is surrounded by lakes.
 But you don’t need a seaplane to fly to Tavares—Leesburg International Airport is just a few miles away.
-Fly in for a pontoon boat lake cruise or a train ride and then enjoy live music and a delicious meal along the waterfront.
+Fly in for a pontoon boat lake cruise and then enjoy live music and a delicious meal along the waterfront.
 Venture a bit further to play golf or fly a glider.
 Tavares has two fun seaplane splash-ins each year, in spring and fall.
 You can even tour the Searey seaplane factory.
 Who knows, you may catch the seaplane bug if you haven’t already.

 Back at the seaplane base you’ll find the Prop Shop FBO, as well as Jones Brothers Air and Sea.
 The Prop Shop sells all kinds of Tavares and “FA1” seaplane base gear, from baseball caps, mugs, toys, and tees to seaplane jewelry and scale seaplane models.
 Jones Brothers Air and Sea offers scenic seaplane rides as well as day trips.
 Day trips can include kayaking, romantic dinners, tours, and even trolley rides, in addition to seaplane flights.
 Seaplane flight training is also available, from initial rating through advanced seaplane operations.

 You can also take a factory tour at Progressive Aerodyne, maker of the Searey amphibious airplane (Richard Bach has one).
 They currently manufacture finished Searey models as well as Searey kit airplanes.
 Interested?
 Take a demo flight!